 “We show that expression of the microRNA hsa-miR-34a is reduced in the brain tissue of patients with focal cortical dysplasia and that this appears to result in overexpression of NEUROG2.
 We believe this factor may be associated with nerve cell differentiation failure,” said Iscia Lopes-Cendes, a professor in UNICAMP’s Medical School and supervisor of the research project.

-"Our findings are based on analysis of the brain tissue of 16 patients with type II focal cortical dysplasia, a malformation with cortical disorganization and aberrant nerve cells including dysmorphic neurons that are constantly in a state of excitation and hence favor epileptic seizures," Cendes explained.
+“Our findings are based on analysis of the brain tissue of 16 patients with type II focal cortical dysplasia, a malformation with cortical disorganization and aberrant nerve cells, including dysmorphic neurons that are constantly in a state of excitation and hence favor epileptic seizures,” Cendes explained.

 According to Cendes, some 25% of patients with refractory epilepsy requiring surgery have focal cortical dysplasia.
 The proportion is much higher among children, however.
 Indeed, cortical malformation is the main cause of intractable epilepsy in children.

 Previous research associated the appearance of focal cortical dysplasia with mutations in a cell signaling pathway mediated by the protein mTOR (mammalian target of rapamycin).
 Hyperactive mTOR signaling leads to abnormal cell proliferation.
-However, these somatic mutations (present in the dysplastic tissue but not in the patient's other cells) have been found in roughly a quarter of those affected by the disease and hence cannot explain all cases of cortical malformation.
+However, these somatic mutations (present in the dysplastic tissue but not in the patient’s other cells) have been found in only approximately a quarter of those affected by the disease and hence cannot explain all cases of cortical malformation.